Beauty and the Beast (Disney song): Commercial performance

-"Beauty and the Beast" was a commercial success all around the world.
-Billboard ranked it as the 5th biggest hit from animated Disney movies on Hot 100 history.
-The song peaked at No. 9 on the Billboard Hot 100, becoming Dion's second top-ten hit on the chart after "Where Does My Heart Beat Now".
-The song peaked at number three on the Billboard Hot Adult Contemporary chart.
+"Beauty and the Beast" was a commercial success worldwide.
+Billboard ranked it as the 5th biggest hit from animated Disney films in Hot 100 history.
+The song peaked at No. 9 on the Billboard Hot 100, becoming Dion's second top‑ten hit on the chart after "Where Does My Heart Beat Now".
+It reached number three on the Billboard Hot Adult Contemporary chart.
 In Canada, "Beauty and the Beast" peaked at number two.
-Outside of North America, the song peaked within the top ten in New Zealand and the United Kingdom, while peaking within the top twenty in Australia, Netherlands and Ireland.
-The song sold over a million copies worldwide.
+Outside North America, the song reached the top ten in New Zealand and the United Kingdom, and the top twenty in Australia, the Netherlands, and Ireland.
+It sold over one million copies worldwide.

 Music video

-Dion and Bryson's recording session at The Power Station was filmed and later interpolated with various scenes from the film in order to create a music video, was directed by Dominic Orlando.
-The video premiered on the music channel VH-1, thus airing to an audience who was not accustomed to seeing animated characters appear in the midst of their regular programming.
-The music video was made available for the first time on October 8, 2002, on the two-disc Platinum Edition DVD of the 1991 Disney animated feature film of the same name.
-Some years later the music video was made available again on the Diamond Edition of the various edition of the 1991 Disney animated feature film of the same name available from November 23, 2010.
-At the end the most recent edition that made available this music video was The Signature Collection edition that celebrate the 25th anniversary of the 1991 Disney animated feature film of the same name available since February 28, 2017.
+Dion and Bryson's recording session at The Power Station was filmed and later combined with various scenes from the film to create a music video, which was directed by Dominic Orlando.
+The video premiered on the music channel VH-1, exposing viewers who were not accustomed to seeing animated characters within regular programming to a new format.

+The music video was first made available on October 8, 2002, as part of the two-disc Platinum Edition DVD release of the 1991 Disney animated feature film of the same name.
+It was later included on the Diamond Edition of the film, released on November 23, 2010.
+The most recent edition to include the music video is the Signature Collection, issued to celebrate the 25th anniversary of the 1991 animated feature, released on February 28, 2017.

 Live performances

-At the 1992 Oscars, Angela Lansbury, Celine Dion, and Peabo Bryson sang a composite of both versions from the film, backed by dancers dressed as Belle and the Beast.
-Celine and Peabo also duetted at the Grammys, World Music Awards, AMA's, Wogan, The Tonight Show, and Top of the Pops later that year.
-The duo reunited in 1996 to perform the song for the television special Oprah in Disneyland, while Lansbury provided an encore performance at the 25th Anniversary screening of the film.
-Each of the 3 respective artists have performed the song in concerts later in their careers, outside the context of Disney's Beauty and the Beast.
-For example, Lansbury sang it at the 2002 Christmas concert with Mormon Tabernacle Choir.
-Similarly, Dion and Bryson duetted at the JT Super Producers 94 tribute concert to David Foster, and as part of Dion's 1994-95 The Colour of My Love Tour, though they have also often sung with different duet partners.
-Dion has sung with Tommy Körberg, Brian McKnight, Terry Bradford, Maurice Davis, Barnev Valsaint, and René Froger among others; Peabo has sung with Coko and Regine Velasquez.
+At the 1992 Oscars, Angela Lansbury, Celine Dion, and Peabo Bryson performed a composite of both versions from the film, accompanied by dancers dressed as Belle and the Beast.
+Dion and Bryson also duetted at the Grammys, the World Music Awards, the AMAs, Wogan, The Tonight Show, and Top of the Pops later that year.
+The duo reunited in 1996 to perform the song for the television special Oprah in Disneyland, while Lansbury delivered an encore performance at the 25th anniversary screening of the film.

+Each of the three artists has performed the song in concerts later in their careers, outside the context of Disney's Beauty and the Beast.
+Lansbury, for example, sang it at the 2002 Christmas concert with the Mormon Tabernacle Choir.
+Dion and Bryson also duetted at the JT Super Producers 94 tribute concert to David Foster, and during Dion's 1994–95 The Colour of My Love Tour.
+Dion has also performed the song with Tommy Körberg, Brian McKnight, Terry Bradford, Maurice Davis, Barnev Valsaint, and René Froger, among others.
+Bryson has performed it with Coko, and Regine Velasquez.